The Best Coffee Machine With Milk Frother

 • Drinks are pre-programmed

-Re the fine tuning, instead of 3 temp settings and 3 froth options, with the plus you have 8 texture settings and 11 temp settings, allowing you to finely troubleshoot each coffee to your liking, and you can then save your drinks once you have them exactly how you prefer them, so from then on in you can literally select & walk off with your coffee.
+Re the fine tuning, instead of 3 temp settings and 3 froth options, with the plus you have 8 texture settings and 11 temp settings, allowing you to finely troubleshoot each coffee to your liking, and you can then save your drinks once you have them exactly how you prefer them, so from then on in you can basically select & walk off with your coffee.

-The Plus is around £120 more than the uno at RRP, and while I would pay this for the additional practicality and control, if you shop around, you’ll sometimes find the Plus for a similar price to the Uno, either on Amazon or on the Sage Appliances website.
+The Plus is around £120 more than the uno at RRP, and while I would pay this for the additional convenience and control, if you shop around, you’ll sometimes find the Plus for a similar price to the Uno, either on Amazon or on the Sage Appliances website.

 It’s always worth dropping me an email if you’re considering buying a Sage machine, by the way, as I sometimes have discount codes from Sage Appliances to give to readers.